alejandraavitia03/MovieRecommenderProject/README.md

 > * All project phases are to be submitted to this GitHub repository.
 You should modify this README file to reflect the different phases of the project.
 In addition, you should regularly hold sprint meetings with your group.

 ## Project Description
-  Our goal is to create a movie library manager that allows users to have a feed with recommended movies based off genre and reviews.
+  Our goal is to create a movie library/feed manager that allows users to have a feed with recommended movies based off genre and reviews.
 We will also be incorporating a library system which will allow them to keep track of movies they've watched and want to watch.
 Our software will allow users to leave ratings and reviews for others to see.
 We will be using an easy to use GI for our software.
 ### Why this is our choice:
  The reason we have chosen to create a movie library/feed software is because we are huge fans of films and are currently unsatisfied with different applications available to find movies based on ratings and genre.
 By creating this software we are hoping to make a much more user friendly and simple experience for ourselves and other movie fanatics who are having trouble picking a movie.
 ### How we will carry on:
 * Language and Tools used:
-	* C++ - The language we will be using.
+	* 'C++' - The language we will be using.
-	* Qt  - https://www.qt.io/ - Te Qt framework is cross-platform mostly used for developing desktop applications.
+	* 'Qt'  - https://www.qt.io/ - Te Qt framework is cross-platform mostly used for developing desktop applications.
 Many big named companies use this platform to create their UI, for example: Mercedes Benz.(https://www.qt.io/)
- > * Input: User input of genre they would like, rating meter, and reviews.
- > * Output: What movie the user will be recommended to watch, reviews for the user to read.
+* Input:
+	Like Pinterest or We Heart It, users will be prompted to give input:
+	* Favorite:
+		* Movies
+		* TV Shows
+	* Personalized
+		* Reviews
+		* Ratings
+* Output:
+	With the given input we will return the user a customized feed for them and display other users reviews and ratings.
  > * What are the two design patterns you will be using?
 For each design pattern you must explain in 4-5 sentences:
  >   * Why you picked this pattern and what feature you will implement with it
  >   * What problem you anticipate encountering when implementing your project that you will solve using the design pattern